 Tips on Contacting Elected Officials

 Not sure who your State Senator is?
-Use the Nebraska Legislature look up tool.
+Use the Nebraska Legislature's Find Your Senator tool.

 Want to follow your senator on Twitter?
 Check out our Twitter List!